keronei/mpesa_flutter_plugin/README.md

 1. [Safaricom API Tutorial ](http://peternjeru.co.ke/safdaraja/ui/#lnm_tutorial)
 2. [Safaricom Developer Portal Docs](https://developer.safaricom.co.ke/docs)

-***Note***: Currently this plugin only supports initiating payments on an Android device, iOS support will be out soon.

 From here, it's now simpler to have it on your app.